From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Findings

-\begin{itemize} \item Platform (82 videos, 40.6\% of all coded videos): Entertainment videos heavily utilized platform-specific tags like ``\#fyp'' and ``\#pingtok'' \item Humor (60 videos, 78.9\%): Videos using ``\#addictionhumor'' and similar tags often presented substance use through comedy or satire \item Substance Effects (35 videos, 53.8\%): Videos that were satirical or relatable often documented an effect of substance use (e.g., what it's like being ``\#high'' or ``\#stoned'').
-The subjects in these videos may not necessarily be intoxicated but could be enacting or portraying the effects. \end{itemize} Content in this group still discussed topics of substance use and misuse, however the seeming salient topic was humor.
-A large proportion of videos in this group were meme-based videos, where the original content was either not drug related but brought into drug discussion with filters, captions, or additional context, or was drug related but leaned towards humor and not object lessons.
+\begin{itemize} \item Platform (40.6\%, $n=82$ videos): Entertainment videos heavily utilized platform-specific tags like \textit{\#fyp} and \textit{\#pingtok} \item Humor (78.9\%, $n=60$ videos): Videos using \textit{\#addictionhumor} and similar tags often presented substance use through comedy or satire \item Substance Effects (53.8\%, $n=35$ videos): Videos that were satirical or relatable often documented an effect of substance use (e.g., what it's like being \textit{\#high} or \textit{\#stoned}).
+The subjects in these videos may not necessarily be intoxicated, but could be enacting or portraying the effects. \end{itemize} While substance use and misuse remained a topic in these videos, humor served as the dominant framing.
+A large portion of videos in this group were meme-based, in which non–drug-related content was reframed through captions, filters, or contextual cues, or drug-related content was presented primarily for comedic effect rather than instructional or cautionary purposes.

-\textbf{Educational and Informational Content} Videos coded as informational (46 videos, 13.1\%) showed connections to multiple professional and health-focused communities: \begin{itemize} \item Health Conditions (20 videos, 11.4\%): Medical information and health impacts \item Awareness \& Advocacy (29 videos, 16.8\%): Harm reduction education \item Other Substances (16 videos, 24.6\%) : \item Occupation (10 videos, 19.2\%): Content from healthcare workers and other professions \end{itemize}
+\textbf{Educational and Informational Content} Videos coded as informational (13.1\%, $n=46$ videos) showed connections to multiple professional and health-focused communities: \begin{itemize} \item Health Conditions (11.4\%, $n=20$ videos): Medical information and health impacts \item Awareness \& Advocacy (16.8\%, $n=29$ videos): Harm reduction education \item Other Substances (24.6\%, $n=16$ videos) : \item Occupation (19.2\%, $n=10$ videos): Content from healthcare workers and other professions \end{itemize}

-Content in this group was thematically clinical or information focused.
-Humor was used sparingly if at all.
-The vast majority of videos in this cluster used detailed captions to go over specific facts regarding drug use or were more long-form and had a health professional or recovery advocate speak at length on the topic.
-Recovery organizations were seen multiple times in the group, with high production value videos.
+Content in this group was predominantly clinical or informational in tone.
+Humor was used sparingly, if at all.
+Most videos relied on detailed captions or longer-form explanations, often delivered by health professionals, recovery advocates, or organizations, many of which exhibited higher production value.